-This course focuses on the study of mental health and psychiatric as an aspect of community health and it is designed to afford students the opportunity of applying the community health knowledge to the care of their patients in any type of setting.
+This course focuses on the study of mental health and psychiatric nursing as an aspect of general nursing and it is designed to afford students the opportunity of applying the nursing process to the care of their patients in any type of setting.
 It is also designed to help students develop such skills as are required of professionals to handle interpersonal and group problems.

 It is believed that primary groups are essential to the welfare of individuals thus attention is paid to the role of the family in the care of the sick.
 Because the three aspects of health care (preventive, curative and rehabilitative) are complementary, students will have opportunity to participate in rendering the three aspects to their clients/patients.

 Psychiatry is a branch of medical science which deals with the study and treatment of mental diseases.
-It deals with the mind, emotions and behaviour of man scientifically; the least understood aspects of the human/animal.
+It deals with the mind, emotions and behaviour of man scientifically; the least understood aspects of the human animal.
 Psychiatry, also known as psychological medicine, is the branch of medicine which deals with the diagnosis, treatment and prevention of mental illnesses.
 Psychiatric illness is characterized by a breakdown in the normal pattern of thought, emotion and behaviour.
-Psychiatric symptoms, problems and illness of all kinds are extremely common throughout life while community health is a specialized branch of community health in which the community health practitioners utilizes her own personality, her knowledge of psychiatric theory and the available environment to effect therapeutic changes in her patients' thoughts, feelings and behaviour.
+Psychiatric symptoms, problems and illness of all kinds are extremely common throughout life while psychiatric nursing is a specialized branch of nursing in which the nurse utilizes her own personality, her knowledge of psychiatric theory and the available environment to effect therapeutic changes in her patients' thoughts, feelings and behaviour.
 Her ability to effect these changes varies according to her experience and education.
-The therapeutic role of the community health psychiatric officer cannot be described only in terms of attitudes, feelings, relationship and understanding.
+The therapeutic role of the psychiatric nurse can not be described only in terms of attitudes, feelings, relationship and understanding.
 What the nurse brings as a person to the treatment situation is directly related to her therapeutic effectiveness.

-Psychiatry is concerned with the promotion of mental health, prevention of mental disorder and the community health care of patients who suffer from mental disorder.
-Thus, community health psychiatry is the process whereby the community health practitioners assists persons, as individuals or in groups, in developing a more positive self-concept, a more harmonious pattern of interpersonal relationships and a more productive role in the society.
+Psychiatric nursing is concerned with the promotion of mental health, prevention of mental disorder and the nursing care of patients who suffer from mental disorder.
+Thus, psychiatric nursing is the process whereby the nurse assists persons, as individuals or in groups, in developing a more positive self-concept, a more harmonious pattern of interpersonal relationships and a more productive role in the society.